Dichlorocarbene: History

 In 1835, the French chemist Auguste Laurent recognised chloroform as CCl2•HCl (then written as C8Cl8•H4Cl4) (Note: It was common for French chemists of 19th century to write molecular weights twice, seemingly Laurent also counted 2 molecules of chloroform.
 Combined with the inaccurate molecular weight of carbon in the early 19th century (considered half of what it really is), these resulted in a count of 8 carbons for 2 molecules of chloroform.) in his paper on analysing some organohalides.
-Laurent also predicted a compound seemingly consisting of 2 parts dichlorocarbene which he named Chlorétherose (possibly Tetrachloroethylene, which was not produced until 1839).
+Laurent also described a compound seemingly consisting of 2 parts dichlorocarbene which he named Chlorétherose (Tetrachloroethylene).

 Dichlorocarbene as a reactive intermediate was first proposed by Anton Geuther in 1862 who viewed chloroform as CCl_{2}^{.}HCl Its generation was reinvestigated by Jack Hine in 1950.
 The preparation of dichlorocarbene from chloroform and its utility in synthesis was reported by William von Eggers Doering in 1954.

 Related reactions

 The Doering–LaFlamme allene synthesis entails the conversion of alkenes to allenes (a chain extension) with magnesium or sodium metal through initial reaction of the alkene with dichlorocarbene.
 The same sequence is incorporated in the Skattebøl rearrangement to cyclopentadienes.

 Closely related is the more reactive dibromocarbene CBr_{2}.